Abuka-Victor/my-astro-blog/src/content/blog/2025-08-23-secure-a-vps-for-claude-code.md

 The update part pulls the latest versions of all packages and services that your VPS uses and the upgrade part goes ahead to install those things.
 The -y flag just says yes to any question that might come up during the update and upgrade.

 ## Step 3 - Create a new user

+Most attacks would try to login to your vps as root, admin or something similar so lets fix that.
+The goal here is to disable root login so those attacks are completely useless.